-- Regaine (active ingredient minoxidil) is a lotion applied to the scalp twice daily.
-It is less effective than Finasteride but doesn’t require a prescription.
-Along with Propecia/Finasteride, Regaine is the only other hair loss medicine advocated by the British Association of Dermatologists.
+- Regaine (active ingredient minoxidil) is a lotion or foam applied to the scalp twice daily.
+It's less effective than Finasteride but doesn’t require a prescription.
+It's one of the only other hair loss medicine advocated by the British Association of Dermatologists.

 - Wigs don’t treat hair loss but they certainly conceal it.
 Modern wigs look very natural and come much cheaper than most treatments.
 However the hair loss will continue.

 - Hair transplants are clinically effective in 95% of cases, but they can be extremely expensive and success isn’t guaranteed.

 Finasteride is used to treat men with benign prostatic hyperplasia (BPH), which is caused by an enlarged prostate.
 Men with BPH usually have difficulty urinating, a decreased flow of urination, hesitation at the beginning of urination, and a need to get up at night to urinate.
 Finasteride will make these symptoms less severe and reduce the chance that prostate surgery will be needed.

 When treating hair loss, 1mg of Finasteride is taken daily.